-According to published data, world paper and paperboard production volumes have grown at an annual rate of approximately 2.7% over the last ten years.
+According to published data, world paper and paperboard production volumes have grown at an annual rate of approximately 2.7% over the last ten years ending in 2005.
 Of the thousands of paper machines operating in the world, the Company estimates that approximately 5,000 machines represent the target market for the Company's paper machine clothing products.
-During the last three years ending December 2005, more than 150 paper machines in North America and Europe have been shut down.
-These machine closures have been partially offset by the start-up of approximately 45 new paper machines located around the world during the same period.
+During the three year period ending December 2005, more than 150 paper machines in North America and Europe were shut down.
+These machine closures were partially offset by the start-up of approximately 45 new paper machines located around the world during the same period.
 Increases in paper production have a positive impact on demand for paper machine clothing, while the shutdown of paper machines, combined with increases in the efficiency of the remaining paper machines and the useful life of paper machine clothing, has a negative impact on demand.
 The Company anticipates continued growth for the long term in world paper and paperboard production.
-Although the rate of paper industry consolidation and rationalization has recently slowed, industry restructuring continues and the Company expects that continued rationalization and efficiency improvements in the paper industry may have a negative impact on demand.
+However, demand can be negatively affected in the shorter term by paper industry consolidation and rationalization.